-I have NEVER seen Matt eat a marshmallow in the 7+ years we have been married.
-He’s not easily enticed by sugary treats.
-Lucky him.
+I have NEVER seen Matt eat a marshmallow in the 17+ years we have been together.
+Sugary treats do not easily entice him.
+The lucky dog.

 I’m pathetic and weak when it comes to sweets.
-I once got caught pillaging my sister’s pantry closet for something sugary, shoving a stale marshmallow into my mouth as she opened the door on me.
+I remember pillaging my sister’s pantry closet for something sugary only to shove a stale marshmallow into my mouth as she came in the door!
 When we had a gas stove I would roast marshmallows over the burner flame all year ’round – no need for a special occasion.

 I’m not sure what it is about marshmallows that I love so much.
 Maybe it’s the light, pillowy, soft-as-clouds texture.
-Or the sticky innards that are encased by a velvety exterior.
+Or the sticky innards inside that delicious and velvety exterior.
+Yum!

 Pure maple syrup is the secret to sweetening these marshmallows naturally.
 The result is a light, sweet, fluffy marshmallow that tastes so much better than store-bought.